Debit card: Bahrain

+Bangladesh

+Bangladesh launched its first domestic card scheme, "TakaPay" on 1 November 2023.
+Until now banks were dependent on international card schemes such as Visa, Mastercard, UnionPay etc. From the launching day 3 banks are issuing "TakaPay" card.
+The settlements are done through National Payment Switch Bangladesh.
+Those banks are: Sonali Bank PLC, BRAC Bank PLC and The City Bank Limited.
+5 banks (Dutch Bangla Bank Limited, Eastern Bank PLC, Islami Bank Bangladesh PLC, Mutual Trust Bank Limited and United Commercial Bank PLC) have joined the scheme and will start issuing cards soon.
+Bangladesh Bank is working to bring all Bank, Mobile financial service provider and other financial institutions into the scheme.

 Belgium

 In Belgium, debit cards are widely accepted in most businesses, as well as in most hotels and restaurants.
-Smaller restaurants or small retailers often accept either; only debit cards or cash-only, but no credit cards.
+Businesses have to provide at least one electronic option for payment by law.
+Smaller restaurants or retailers sometimes choose to only accept Payconiq.
+Payconiq is a system that allows holders of a Belgian bank account to make payments by scanning a QR-code with their smartphone.
+Wero (payment) is planned to replace Payconiq in the future, and will also be available to non-belgians.
+Credit cards are less common, but acceptance has grown in recent years.
 All Belgian banks provide debit cards when you open a bank account.
 Usually, it is free to use debit cards on national and EU ATMs even if they aren't owned by the issuing bank.
 Since 2019, a few banks charge a 50ct cost when using ATMs who are not owned by the issuing bank.
-The debit cards in Belgium are branded with the logo of the national Bancontact system and also with an international debit system, Maestro (for the moment there aren't any banks who issue the V-Pay or Visa Electron cards even if they are widely accepted), the Maestro system is used mostly for payments in other countries, but a few national card payment services use the Maestro system.
-Some banks also offer Visa and MasterCard debit cards but these are mostly online banks.
+The debit cards in Belgium are branded with the logo of the national Bancontact system and also with an international debit system.
+Bancontact cards used to be commonly co-branded with Maestro, but banks have been transitioning to Bancontact cards co-branded with either Debit Mastercard or Visa Debit.

+Payments within Belgium with Belgian debit cards are usually done with Bancontact, but almost all payment terminals are set up to also accept Mastercard, Visa, Maestro and V-pay if Bancontact is not available.
+Other international card networks like Discover and American Express have limited acceptance in Belgium.

+Some banks also offer Visa and Mastercard debit cards without Bancontact functionality, but these are mostly online banks.

 Brazil

-In Brazil debit cards are called cartão de débito (singular) and became popular in 2008.
+In Brazil debit cards are called cartão de débito (singular) or cartões de débito (plural) and became popular in 2008.
 In 2013, the 100 millionth Brazilian debit card was issued.
 Debit cards replaced cheques, common until the first decade of the 2000s.

-Today, the majority of the financial transactions (like shopping, etc.) are made using debit cards (and this system is quickly replacing cash payments).
-Nowadays, the majority of debit payments are processed using a card + pin combination, and almost every card comes with a chip to make transactions.
+Today, the majority of the financial transactions (like buying food at a supermarket), are made using debit cards (and this system is quickly replacing cash payments in Brazil).
+Nowadays, the majority of debit card payments are processed using a card + PIN combination, and almost every card comes with a NFC chip to make transactions.

-The major debit card vendors in Brazil are Visa (with Electron cards), Mastercard (with Maestro cards), and Elo.
+The major debit card flags in Brazil are Visa (with Electron cards), Mastercard (with Maestro cards), and Elo.